gobitfly/eth2-knowledge-base/ethereum-2.0-depositing.md

 ![](.gitbook/assets/image%20%28108%29.png)

 The deposit is accessible now for the beacon-chain.
 Depending on the amount of total deposits, the validators have to wait in a queue.
-Four validators per [Epoch](https://kb.beaconcha.in/glossary#epoch) \(**900 validators per day\)** can get activated.
+Five validators per [Epoch](https://kb.beaconcha.in/glossary#epoch) \(**1125 validators per day\)** can get activated.

 ## 4. Staking - Status: Active